Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 But the start of World War I brought tourism to an abrupt halt and it never fully recovered its former glory.

-But thanks to a wealth of Karlovy Vary spas and hot springs, today this charming town has begun a bit of a tourism resurgence.
+But today, thanks to a wealth of Karlovy Vary spas and hot springs, this charming spa town is making a comeback.

 How to Get from Prague to Karlovy Vary